QuanPham19/causal-inference/README.md

-# Suggested installation instructions
+# Suggested setup instructions

 1. Use conda
 2. Start a new conda environment, python 3.6 or 3.7:

 `conda create -n causalnex python=3.6`

 (replace 'causalnex' with your preferred name).
-Do NOT try and do the install in the 'base' environment.
+Do NOT try and do the install in the `base` environment, or use python 3.8.

 3. Activate environment: